 This massive venue holds close to 24,000 people and hosts today’s top bands like Jay Z, Rihanna, U2, and other performers of that magnitude.
 This is also where the Chicago Bulls basketball team and the Chicago Blackhawks ice hockey team play.

 25. Allstate Arena

-Another of Chicago’s large venues with a seating capacity of just over 18,000 the Allstate Arena also hosts popular bands of all genres, as well as touring events like the circus, ice shows, and other family-friendly events, perfect for a night out in Chicago for the under 21 crowd.
+Another of Chicago’s large venues with a seating capacity of just over 18,000 the Allstate Arena also hosts popular bands of all genres.
+You can also see touring events like the circus and ice shows which are great if you are in Chicago with your family.

 Find out about more things to do in Chicago here.

 For suggestions on how to plan your time, check out our 2 day Chicago itinerary!